gabrisera/TesiMag/Dataset_and_Ground_Truth/README.md

 for our first pourpuse we had not considered the Chest KE (2)

 ## Ground_Truth folder
-There you can find for each video in which second (with centesimal precision) occurs a saliency for us. (a saliency oriented to the ML algorithm)
+There you can find for each video in which second (with centesimal precision, according with ELAN elaborations) occurs a saliency for us. (the saliency is oriented to the ML algorithm)

 ## tsv folder
 In this folder you will find all the tsv cleaned (by using a linear interpolation) from NAN values.